jonlpersson/ed-latimore/site/_posts/2015-12-01-5-easy-ways-to-finally-quit-porn.md

 This also has the side benefit of getting you in shape, which will make the next step that much easier.

-{% include widgets/summary.html id="The-Freedom-Specialists" %}
+{% include widgets/summary.html id="Covenant-Eyes" %}

 ## 5\.
 Talk to some women